canonical/ops-scenario/UPGRADING.md

 ctx.run(ctx.on.action("backup", params={...}), state)
 ```

-### State components are (frozen) sets
+### Provide State components as (frozen) sets

-Like containers, relations, and networks, state components do not have any
+The state components were previously lists, but containers, relations, networks,
-inherent ordering.
-When these were lists, 'magic' numbers tended to creep into
+and other state components do not have any inherent ordering.
+This led to
-test code.
-These are now all sets, and have 'get' methods to retrieve the
+'magic' numbers creeping into test code.
+These are now all sets, and have 'get'
-object you want to assert on.
-In addition, they are actually `frozenset`s
+methods to retrieve the object you want to assert on.
+In addition, they are
-(Scenario will automatically freeze them if you pass a `set`), which increases
+actually `frozenset`s (Scenario will automatically freeze them if you pass a
-the immutability of the state and prevents accidentally modifying the input
+`set`), which increases the immutability of the state and prevents accidentally
-state.
+modifying the input state.

 ```python
 # Older Scenario code.